Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Theoretical Guarantees

+The proof can be found in {Online Appendix~\ref{apdx: proof of unified dominance}}. \cref{thm:dominance} shows that GAI weakly dominates primary-only, PPI, and PPI++ in the Loewner order, and strictly dominates each whenever the corresponding $\Xvec^\top\mathbf{r} \neq \mathbf{0}$ on a set of positive probability.
+In general, this condition holds for primary-only, PPI and PPI++, even in cases where $\zvec = \zvec^{\text{P}}$.
+The optimal score function, and hence $\boldsymbol{\Omega}^{\text{\upshape GAI}}$ and $\Sigmavec^{\text{\upshape GAI}}$, is unique.
+This result provides {theoretical} support for the superior empirical performance of GAI over other estimators reported in the next section.

 It is well-known that estimators based on Neyman-orthogonal score functions are semi-parametric efficient in many settings, for example, when the loss function model is correctly specified as the log-likelihood \citep{van2000asymptotic, chernozhukov2018double}.
-However, this is not necessarily true in our setting due to model misspecification, so the dominance result given above is remarkable.
-Corollary~\ref{cor:dominance} establishes a ``safe default'' property: under random labeling, adopting GAI can never degrade performance relative to ignoring the AI data entirely, and will strictly improve performance whenever the AI outputs carry any predictive information.
+However, this is not necessarily true in our setting due to model misspecification, so the dominance result given above is remarkable. \cref{thm:dominance} establishes a ``safe default'' property: under random labeling, adopting GAI can never degrade performance relative to ignoring the AI data entirely, and will strictly improve performance whenever the AI outputs shift the conditional mean of the outcome in a direction reflected in the score (the informativeness condition of \cref{thm:dominance}(iii)).
 This guarantee is operationally valuable because it eliminates the risk of ``doing worse by trying to use AI data,'' which is a real concern with methods whose performance depends on prediction quality.